Omegapy/LLM-Frameworks-Tutorials/README.md

 Projects Description:
 Series of LlamaIndex Tutorials

-- LlmaIndex Tutorial From LlamaIndex (Directory: Tutorials from LlamaIndex) The tutorials are based on LlamaIndex own tutorials
+- LlmaIndex Tutorial From LlamaIndex (Directory: Tutorials from LlamaIndex)
+The tutorials are based on LlamaIndex own tutorials.
 - LlamaIndex Tutorials from E.D.
 Udemy (Directoty: Tutorials from ED Udemy)
 A series of LlamaIndex Tutorials based on Udemy - Eden Marco.
 [LlamaIndex- Develop LLM powered applications with LlamaIndex](https://www.udemy.com/course/lamaindex/)